 Read and sort 112 word cards by whether they are nouns, verbs, adjectives, adverbs, coordinating conjunctions or prepositions (available in two difficulty levels).

 How to Play Our Parts of Speech Sort

-Consolidate your parts of speech lessons with this sorting activity that puts your students’ knowledge to the test!
+Consolidate your parts of speech lessons with this sorting activity that tests your students’ knowledge!

 To play, students will lay each category card in the centre of the playing area, shuffle the word cards and put them in a pile.
 Either independently or with multiple players, students will flip a card, read the word and lay it underneath its part of speech category card.

 A team of dedicated, experienced educators created this grammar resource for students to practise independently or with multiple players.

 Harder Version – 6 parts of speech cards (noun, verb, adjective, adverb, coordinating conjunction, preposition) with 112-word cards and 6 blank word cards.

 Easier Version – 5 parts of speech (noun, verb, adjective, adverb, preposition) with 91 word cards and 12 blank word cards.

 Check out our suggestions for using this activity to reinforce English lessons in your small groups and as a full class:

 If students have difficulty sorting specific words, further limit the parts of speech focused on to simplify the activity.